Opentrons/otone_docs/Setup_Mac.md

 Finnally, connect the Raspberry Pi to 5V power supply in wall socket.
 This is the micro-USB like an Android phone charger, and goes in the top of the Raspberry Pi in the slit in the aluminum box.

-When you plug in the Raspberry Pi it will begin to boot up and the robot will home at the end of boot (approx 3 minutes).
-Be ready for the motors to move!
+When you plug in the Raspberry Pi it will begin to boot up.
+In approximately three minutes, the motors should begin to move as the robot runs through its homing procedure.

 ## Configure Network Settings